-Under Initiative 1.5.6 of Plan Melbourne the government has committed to plan for a third airport in Melbourne's south-east.
+Under Initiative 3.4 of Plan Melbourne the government has committed to plan for a new airport in Melbourne's south-east to serve the long-term needs of Melbourne and Gippsland, and provide efficient access to each airport.
 Although the realisation of a third airport is seen only as a possibility even in the long term, it would serve one third of Victoria's population including the 300,000 residents of Gippsland, would have the benefit of good road connections and would be an important driver for significant job creation.
-The Shire of Cardinia has identified locations between Koo Wee Rup and Lang Lang as potential sites, and the state government has undertaken to confirm a preferred site in partnership with local governments as a first step in the process.